 In addition to bus driver, bus companies, mechanics, and municipal authorities, third-party commuter vehicle drivers may bear liability for a bus accident under certain circumstances.
 For example, if someone runs a red light and crashes into the side of a bus whose operator was acting reasonably and safely, fault for ensuing injuries and losses would fall to the negligent third-party driver, not the bus driver or anyone else affiliated with that common carrier.

 In this kind of situation, Pennsylvania’s no-fault car insurance system may come into play, which in many situations limits the right of personal injury claimants to file lawsuits over auto accidents before pursuing compensation through their own car insurance first.
 A qualified Montgomery County bus wreck attorney could explain how this system works in further detail if it applies to a particular claim.

 While it is rare for someone injured in a bus crash to be found partially to blame for causing their own injuries, comparative negligence does occasionally impact recovery in these kinds of cases.
 For instance, if a bus driver stops too suddenly and causes a standing passenger who was not holding onto a handrail to fall and get hurt, that passenger may be found somewhat at fault for their ensuing damages, even though the bus driver is primarily to blame for the accident as a whole.

 If a plaintiff is found to bear a percentage of fault for their injuries, 42 Pennsylvania Consolidated Statutes §7102 allows the court hearing their case to reduce the final damage award proportionately based on that percentage.
-Assistance from qualified legal representation in the area is often key to effectively contesting allegations of comparative fault in a bus wreck claim.
+Assistance from a Montgomery County attorney is often key to effectively contesting allegations of comparative fault after a common carrier collision.